robertbaker13/phase-0-handbook/intro-gps-signup.md

 # How to Sign Up for a GPS

 GPS are mandatory pairing sessions held four times in Phase 0.
+You must attend GPS the weeks that they are offered.

 ### Here are the steps to sign up:

-1.Click on "Sign up for a GPS Session."
+1. Click on "Sign up for a GPS Session."
 2. You will be taken to a screen to sign up for an intro session.
 Click "Sign up for an Intro Session."
 3. You'll see all available times.
 Click "Sign Up" on one that works for you.

-#### To Cancel a GPS Session
-**You must cancel at least 6 hours in advance!**
+When the time for your GPS arrives, click the "Join Video Call" link in your email invite.

+## How to change your email address:
+Please send <mailto:phase0@devbootcamp.com> an email with the subject "Change email address" Please include (just copy paste and fill in):

+1. Name:
+2. Cohort and location:
+3. Old email address:
+4. New email address:
+5. Do you want your email changed in Socrates as well?

+This will change where we email updates and calendar permissions.
+You will need to change your email at apply.devbootcamp.com.

-*The Following Instructions Are Not Applicable to the October 6, 2014 cohort and Later*
+##The Following Instructions Are Not Applicable to the October 6, 2014 cohort and later.

 # How to Sign Up for Intro Sessions and GPS